dmbarbour/wikilon/docs/CommandLine.md

 A weakness of namespaces is that they can hurt refactoring.
 Developers must be careful to not move code into a different namespace, e.g. via copy and paste.
 We could solve this by performing copy-paste on the AO/ABC expansion instead of the claw code, and perhaps record the namespace associated with the selection.
 Operating at the AO or ABC layers doesn't have any issues with context.

+#### (Potential Extension) Claw Regions

+We could trivially encode a region of Claw code as an inlined block: `[region code] \vr$c`.
+This could be represented by `(region code)`, giving parentheses a simple identity semantics with a little grouping.
+Mostly, this would be useful for later adding structural annotations that tune how a region is rendered in a particular view.
+For example, namespaces (discussed later) could be specific to a region: `(#foo: region code in foo)`.

+We generalize using a word like `pblock` (parenthetical block).

+        (foo)   desugars to     \[foo] pblock

+This both simplifies recognition and permits programmers to decide the meaning of parentheses.

 ### Claw Semantics and Round Tripping

-From the points above, claw code is essentially a simple syntactic sugar above AO.
+Claw code is essentially a simple syntactic sugar above AO.
 The entire semantics of claw code is its trivial expansion into AO.
 Further, this is reversible: a parser can recover structure and present it to the user for editing.
 The main weakness is that such a parser will be oriented around a common set of words (integer, literal, block, ratio, decimal, exp10).
 This effectively restricts us to round-tripping, i.e. we can recover useful structure only from bytecode generated by expanding claw code.
 But this is an acceptable limitation.

 In general, spaces and newlines are not exactly preserved.
 Escaped operators may collapse (e.g. from `\r \w` to `\rw`).
 If developers are using large programs or escaped forms frequently enough to care, they should probably add more words to the dictionary.